montekki/www/content/posts/detecting-web-attacks-rnn.md

 Ok, well.. what if we face something malicious directly in the parameter value or maybe in the parameter name...
 Here is lstm layers help us.
 Actually, we learn not only what is typical for requests but also we learn how each character is typically relative to one another.
-And that's the reason why we don't need complex embedding.
+And that's the reason why we don't need complicated embedding.
-And please note that we learn some relation on entire sequence length for each position relative to each other for traffic which is typical for your specific application.
+And we learn some relation on entire sequence length for each position relative to each other for traffic which is typical for your specific application.

 The complete proof of concept you can see there: [link](link)

-### The result
+### The results

 Finally, we ended up with a seq2seq autoencoder model that proved to be able to find anomalies in HTTP requests.
 We built our model into our WAF and trained against